gabrielsanttana/google-keep/README.md

 ## 📎 About:

-💡 A clone of the Google Keep for writing simple post-it notes</li>
+💡 A clone of the Google Keep application for writing simple post-it notes</li>

 ## 🛠️ Technologies: